NET WORTH: Unknown

 FUNDING AREAS: Education & Youth

 OVERVIEW: The Gorter Family Foundation was established in 1976 by James Gorter and his wife Audrey.
-The foundation primarily directs giving within Lake County, Illinois, in the Greater Chicago area, with an eye towards education and youth.
+The foundation primarily directs giving within Lake County, Illinois, in the Greater Chicago area, with a focus on education and youth.

 BACKGROUND: Born in 1929 in Baltimore, James P. Gorter earned an economics degree from Princeton University in 1951.
 He attended also the London School of Economics and served as an officer in the U.S. Navy from 1952 to 1955.
 In 1956, Gorter joined Goldman Sachs and became a partner in 1965.
 After retiring from Goldman Sachs in 1988, he served as chairman of Baker, Fentress & Co., a closed-end investment fund.

-The Gorter Family Foundation has supported nonprofits Advance Illinois, Bernie's Food Bank, College Bound Opportunities, Kohl Children's Museum, Most Blessed Trinity School, Partnership for College Completion, and Waukegan to College.
+The Gorter Family Foundation has supported nonprofits Advance Illinois, Bernie's Book Bank, College Bound Opportunities, Kohl Children's Museum, Most Blessed Trinity School, Partnership for College Completion, and Waukegan to College.

-LOOKING FORWARD: Expect Gorter and family to remain laser-focused on Greater Chicago youth in their philanthropy.
+LOOKING FORWARD: Expect Gorter and family to remain focused on Greater Chicago youth in their philanthropy.